rossoc/rossoc.github.io/notes/useful-commands.md

 - `uv pip freeze` — list all of the packages in the environment in a requirements.txt format
 - `uv pip compile pyproject.toml -o requirements.txt` — lock dependencies declared in a pyproject.toml
 - `uv pip sync pyproject.toml` — sync an environment with a pyproject.toml file

-## Docker

-- `docker compose up -d --build` — if necessary, it recreates the images and run the containers
-- `docker compose stop` — stops the containers, the images are preserved
-- `docker compose down --rmi all` - remove the containers and deletes the images
-- `docker compose restart` — the images are unchanged, (i.e. `up` followed by `down`)
-- `docker compose exec -it <service> <command>` — if command is `bash`, you enter the container